Lokankara/Quiz/src/main/resources/quiz-set_5.md

 - Ensuring the physical security of data center facilities.

 **Explanation:**
 Managing data encryption at rest within S3 buckets. is correct.
 Customers are responsible for configuring encryption for their objects and managing encryption keys or KMS policies as appropriate to meet security and compliance requirements.
-This includes selecting server-side encryption options, client-side encryption, or customer-managed keys and validating access controls.
+This includes selecting server-side encryption answers, client-side encryption, or customer-managed keys and validating access controls.
 AWS provides key management services and infrastructure, but customers control data protection settings for their own resources.
 Patching and maintaining the underlying hardware of the data centers. is incorrect because AWS is responsible for the physical infrastructure, hardware lifecycle, and host patching under the shared responsibility model.
 Customers operate at the guest OS, application, and configuration level for resources they control while AWS manages the cloud infrastructure.
 Implementing identity and access management policies through IAM. is correct.
 Customers must design and enforce IAM policies, roles, and permission boundaries to control who and what can access their resources.
 IAM configuration, least-privilege enforcement, credential rotation, and MFA enforcement are customer responsibilities to protect access.
 Ensuring compliance with company policies by configuring AWS Config rules. is correct.
 Customers configure AWS Config to evaluate resource configurations against internal policies and regulatory requirements, remediate noncompliance, and collect evidence for audits.
 AWS provides the service, but customers define rules, remediation actions, and monitoring criteria aligned with their governance needs.